mcfnord/cem/src/sforce.md

 I like writing, getting the scoop, and delivering the news.

 My current "job" is cleaning the house, animating gifs, and messing around on AWS.

+I wrote this on my own publication platform.
+Here's the source:
+I use s3 storage for the graphics and larger files: